-Originally published at Real World Economics Review Blog. from Shimshon Bichler and Jonathan Nitzan A new, capitalism-denying book is on the shelves, and it makes a stunning discovery: ‘Capitalism without competition is not capitalism’!
+Shimshon Bichler and Jonathan Nitzan Originally published at Real World Economics Review Blog.
+A new, capitalism-denying book is on the shelves, and it makes a stunning discovery: ‘Capitalism without competition is not capitalism’!
 Distortions: Capitalism Denied Capitalist crisis, like climate change, tends to breed ‘capitalism deniers’.
-The problem, argue the deniers, lies not in capitalism but in […]
+The problem, argue the deniers, lies not in capitalism […]

 Continue ReadingAfrica and Capital as Power

-This post was written by Tim DiMuzio and originally appeared on the website for Review of African Political Economy.
+Tim Di Muzio This post originally appeared on the website for Review of African Political Economy.
 Despite the fact that the ‘capital as power’ approach to critical political economy has been around for some time now, it is not very widely used and/or understood.
-Part of the reason for this, I believe, […]
+Part of the reason for this, I believe, is that it […]

 Continue ReadingProfit warning: there will be blood

-The following research note by Shimshon Bichler and Jonathan Nitzan first appeared on Real World Economics Review Blog.
+Shimshom Bichler and Jonathan Nitzan The following research note first appeared on Real World Economics Review Blog.
 We have just updated the charts in our 2014 RWER paper ‘Still About Oil?’, and the picture they portray reads like a capitalist call for arms.
-Beginning in the late 1980s, we suggested that, since the late […]
+Beginning in the late 1980s, we suggested that, since the late 1960s, […]

 Continue ReadingComment on Can Capitalists Afford a Trumped Recovery?

 The following commentary on Nitzan and Bichler’s piece ‘Can Capitalist Afford a Trumped Recovery?’ first appeared on the blog Pension Pulse, written by Leo Kolivakis.
 Earlier this week, I hooked up for a lunch with George Archer and Jonathan Nitzan, two friends of mine who also had previous stints working at BCA Research.
-I enjoyed our lunch […]
+I enjoyed […]

 Continue ReadingDid the Market Punish United Airlines?

-In the days following the wide-spread distribution of a video depicting Chicago transportation police officers violently removing Dr. David Dao from a United Airlines flight, there was celebration as the market pummelled the airlines shares (UAL).
+DT Cochrane In the days following the wide-spread distribution of a video depicting Chicago transportation police officers violently removing Dr. David Dao from a United Airlines flight, there was celebration as the market pummelled the airlines shares (UAL).
 Or did it?
-Although the incident generated a great deal of outrage on Twitter, and early in the trading […]
+Although the incident generated a great deal of outrage on Twitter, and early in […]

 Continue ReadingSpiegel Online Analysis of Deutsche Bank’s Differential Misfortune